shehab400/ResumeNinja/README.md

+ResumeNinja is a web application that allow the users to create their own Resume and Cover letter in secounds

 ## First of all install node modules by Runnig this command in cmd: npm install

 # Getting Started with Create React App